-As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Reviewers appointed by the Audit and Risk Committee; - the financial management and governance self-assessment process including the School Resource Management Self-Assessment Tool; - the work of the Senior Leadership Team within the Academy Trust who have responsibility for the development and maintenance of the internal control framework; and - the work of the external auditors.
+- the work of the Reviewers appointed by the Audit and Risk Committee; - the financial management and governance self-assessment process including the School Resource Management Self-Assessment Tool; - the work of the external auditors; and - the work of the Senior Leadership Team within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.